Checkpoint Saving and Loading

 Compared with Checkpoint 1.0, the core updates are as follows:

-New checkpoint saving directory structure: The checkpoint directory contains independent files for model weights, optimizer weights, training context information, distributed strategy meta-information, etc.;
+New checkpoint saving directory structure: The checkpoint directory contains files for model weights, optimizer weights, training context information, distributed strategy meta-information, etc.;

 Added online Reshard loading mechanism: If the distributed strategy meta-information of the checkpoint to be loaded is inconsistent with the current task, Reshard conversion will be automatically performed on the weight parameters during loading to generate parameters adapted to the current distributed strategy;